amakarudze/conveyances/README.md

 # Covenyances

-This is an app for tracking conveyances matter for a legal firm.
+This is an app for tracking conveyances matters for a legal firm.